nebulaa/christmas-challenge-2024/README.md

 # 🛡️ Disqualification grounds:
 There are of course ways to get disqualified, lets get through them
 - Working as a >2 person team.
 Once again, this is designed for individuals or duos at best, else it would be too simple.
 - Stealing / skidding code, or any other wording thereof.
-We want to see *your* code, not someone that elses.
+We want to see *your* code, not someone elses.
 - Submitting after the deadline.
 Even a second, if the date says 24th (UTC), you're out.
 Be on time.
 - Trying to find loopholes in the rules.
 - `More will be added if needed`